golemfactory/golem-docs/src/pages/docs/quickstarts/ray-quickstart.md

 ## Set the cluster up

-With the packages in place, you can download our sample golem cluster configuration yaml, and feed it to `ray up` to start up the cluster.
+With the packages in place, you can download our sample golem cluster configuration yaml, and use it with `ray up` to start up the cluster.
 It will give you a cluster of one node (which will expand when you feed it with work) on the Golem test network (free, but not very powerful)